grantcurell/projects/Set Up RSPAN on OS10/README.md

 Source port for span is Switch 1, 1/1/9

 We will use VLAN 99 to transport our RSPAN traffic

+## Explanation

+One of the things that's different about the Dell configuration is the use of ACLs in the configuration.
+The way OS10 sees RSPAN is on the source side you grab whatever source you want and then you push that to a special "remote" VLAN.
+This is indicated only on the source switch itself.
+Then, each other intermediate and destination switch uses an ACL to indicate what traffic should be captured from that VLAN and subsequently forwarded.
+Finally, on the destination a regular local monitor session is used to pull the traffic from the RSPAN VLAN and push it t o network sensors.

 ## Switch 1